born2net/Angular-kitchen-sink/Readme.md

 The ultimate Angular 2 bootstrap single page app
 ----------------

-I have mastered the perfect workflow with in browser Typescript compilation for development just in-time browser reloads on saves, and production ready via bundling, all powered by the awesome jspm, so enjoy the fruits of my labor!
+I have mastered the perfect workflow with in browser Typescript compilation for development, just in-time browser reloads on saves, and production ready via bundling, all powered by the awesome jspm, so enjoy the fruits of my labor!